 We have acquired and may in the future seek to acquire or invest in additional businesses, products or technologies that we believe could complement or expand our portfolio, enhance our technical capabilities or otherwise offer growth opportunities.
-For example, in June 2019, we added an integrated product family of transseptal crossing and steerable introducer systems to our product portfolio through our acquisition of Rhythm Xience and in July 2019, we acquired our AcQBlate Force Sensing Ablation System from Biotronik pursuant to the Biotronik License Agreement.
+For example, in June 2019, we added an integrated product family of transseptal crossing and steerable introducer systems to our product portfolio through our acquisition of Rhythm Xience, and in July 2019, we acquired our AcQBlate Force Sensing Ablation System from Biotronik pursuant to a license agreement, or Biotronik License Agreement.
 However, we have limited experience in acquiring other businesses, products or technologies.
 The process of integrating an acquired company, business or technology may create unforeseen operating challenges, risks and expenditures, including that the acquisitions do not advance our corporate strategy, that we get an unsatisfactory return on our investment, that the acquisitions distract management, or that we may have difficulty: (i) integrating an acquired company's accounting, financial reporting, management information and information security, human resource and other administrative systems to permit effective management; (ii) integrating the controls, procedures and policies at companies we acquire into our internal control over financial reporting; and (iii) transitioning the acquired company's operations, suppliers and customers to us.
-It may take longer than expected to realize the full benefits from these acquisitions, such as increased revenue, enhanced efficiencies or increased market share, or the benefit may ultimately be smaller than we expected.
-Moreover, if any of our acquisitions or investments increase our international operations, it would expose us to additional risks relating to operating outside the United States, including increased operational and regulatory risks.
-Our failure to address these risks or other problems encountered in connection with our past or future acquisitions and investments could cause us to fail to realize the anticipated benefits of such acquisitions or investments, incur unanticipated liabilities and harm our business generally.
+It may take longer than expected to realize the full benefits from these acquisitions such as increased revenue, enhanced efficiencies or increased market share, or the benefit may ultimately be smaller than we expected.
+Moreover, if any of our acquisitions or investments increase our international operations, it would expose us to additional risks relating to operating outside the United States including increased operational and regulatory risks.
+Our failure to address these risks or other problems encountered in connection with our past or future acquisitions and investments could cause us to fail to realize the anticipated benefits of such acquisitions or investments, to incur unanticipated liabilities and may harm our business generally.
 If an acquired business, product or technology fails to meet our expectations or results in unanticipated costs and expenses, our business, financial condition and results of operations may suffer.

 We also cannot assure you that we would be able to successfully complete any acquisition we choose to pursue, or that we would be able to successfully integrate any acquired business, product or technology in a cost-effective and non-disruptive manner.
-The pursuit of potential acquisitions may divert the attention of management and cause us to incur various costs and expenses in identifying, investigating and pursuing suitable acquisitions, whether or not they are consummated.
-We may not be able to identify desirable acquisition targets or be successful in entering into an agreement with any particular target or obtain the expected benefits of any acquisition or investment.
-In addition, under our Credit Agreement, dated as of May 20, 2019, with the lenders from time to time party thereto, Wilmington Trust, National Association, as administrative agent, and OrbiMed Royalty Opportunities II, LP, or ORO II, as origination agent, or the 2019 Credit Agreement, we may require the prior written consent of such agents and the required lenders prior to consummating any acquisition or investment.
+The pursuit of potential acquisitions may divert the attention of management and cause us to incur various costs and expenses in identifying, investigating and pursuing suitable acquisitions whether or not they are consummated.
+We may not be able to identify desirable acquisition targets or be successful in entering into an agreement with any particular target or to obtain the expected benefits of any acquisition or investment.
+In addition, under our amended and restated credit agreement dated as of June 30, 2022, with the lenders from time to time party thereto and Wilmington Trust National Association ("Wilmington Trust") as administrative agent (the "2022 Credit Agreement"), we may require the prior written consent of such agents and the required lenders prior to consummating any acquisition or investment.

-Acquisitions could also result in dilutive issuances of equity or equity-linked securities, the use of our available cash, or the incurrence of debt, whether to fund the upfront purchase price of the transaction or deferred or contingent payments we agree to as part of the transaction.
-For further information regarding our recent strategic transactions, see the section titled "Management's Discussion and Analysis of Financial Condition and Results of Operations -Liquidity and Capital Resources."
+Acquisitions could also result in dilutive issuances of equity or equity-linked securities, in the use of our available cash or in the incurrence of debt, whether to fund the upfront purchase price of the transaction or to fund deferred or contingent payments to which we agreed as part of the transaction.
+For further information regarding our recent strategic transactions, see the section titled "Management's Discussion and Analysis of Financial Condition and Results of Operations-Liquidity and Capital Resources."